-Foreign entities that exercise the function of authority may not participate under any circumstance in the Capital Stock of Monex, S.A.B., as well as Mexican financial institutions, even if they form part of Monex, S.A.B. group, unless they act as institutional investors within the terms of Article 19 of the Law Regulating Financial Groups.
+Foreign entities that exercise the function of authority may not participate under any circumstance in the capital of the Institution, as well as Mexican financial institutions, even if they form part of the Institution, except when they act as institutional investors, within the terms of Article 13 of the Law of Credit Institutions.

-In cases where dividends are distributed prior to the payment of taxes applicable to Monex, S.A.B., such tax must be paid when the dividend is distributed; therefore, Monex, S.A.B. must keep track of profits subject to each rate.
+In cases where dividends are distributed prior to paying the taxes applicable to the Institution, such tax must be paid when the dividend is distributed; therefore, the Institution must keep track of profits subject to each rate.